 One theme presented by supporters of the American empire is the U.S. military is invincible and can never lose unless stabbed in the back by impatient politicians.
 They claim the U.S. military never lost a battle during the entire Vietnam war.
-This was disputed by America's most decorated officer of that war, Col. David Hackworth, in his book "About Face."
+On August 30, 2011, President Barack Obama proclaimed to a gathering of veterans: "But let it be remembered that you won every major battle of that war.
+Every single one."
+This myth had been disputed by America's most decorated officer of that war, Col. David Hackworth, in his book "About Face."
 The U.S. military had every advantage, yet mistakes were made and battles lost.
 Internet research turns up these 70 lost battles of the Vietnam war:

 1. Attack on Camp Holloway - In 1962, the U.S. Army established an airfield near Pleiku in central South Vietnam, which grew to include logistics elements and a large advisory group.
 In early 1965, some 300 Viet Cong slipped past ARVN guards and swept through the camp killing 8 Americans, wounding 126, destroying 10 aircraft and damaging 15 more.
 The Viet Cong withdrew to avoid battling reinforcements, with few losses.